MaddyGuthridge/COMP3891/OS components/file descriptor.md

 - `2` - `stderr`

 New file descriptors are created when using the [[open]] syscall, and destroyed when using the [[close]] syscall.

+File descriptors are unique to each process, but there could be duplication between processes.